Thundering Dawn

-Thundering Dawn is a 1923 American silent film directed and produced by Harry Garson.
+Thundering Dawn is a lost 1923 American silent film directed and produced by Harry Garson.
 The story was originally written by John Blackwood and was adapted by Universal City scenario editor, Raymond L. Schrock.
 Lenore Coffee and John F. Goodrich are also credited for working on the screenplay.
 The film stars J. Warren Kerrigan, Anna Q. Nilsson, and Thomas Santschi.
 It was released on November 5, 1923.
 Before settling on Thundering Dawn, the film had two working titles; Havoc and The Bond of the Ring.

 Plot

 A young man by the name of Jack Standish (played by J. Warren Kerrigan) disappears on the eve of his marriage after the discovery of a financial scandal involving his father, John Standish (played by Winter Hall).
 In order to protect his father from public disgrace, Jack suddenly flees Boston and thus takes the fall.
 The young Bostonian ends up fleeing to Java and inevitably succumbs to the lure of the tropics.
-Months later, his fiance, Mary Rogers (played by Anna Q. Nilsson) follows him to Java in hopes of bringing him home.
+Months later, his fiancé, Mary Rogers (played by Anna Q. Nilsson) follows him to Java in hopes of bringing him home.
 Once Mary finds him, she is faced with the challenge of reviving him, both mentally and physically.
 Her task becomes more difficult when a native by the name of Lullaby Lou (played by Winifred Bryson), and a Dutch trader by the name of Gordon Van Brock (played by Thomas Santschi) try to interfere with the couple.
 Mary and Jack are able to escape when a tropical storm hits and spawns a typhoon that destroys the coastal settlement.